SYRIA

 Syria Fact Box

-The majority of Syria’s Muslim population is Sunni, but President Bashar al-Assad and his supporters are Alawites, members of a Shi’ite sect that makes up only 12% of Syria’s population.
-Alawites are influential in the army and government.
+The majority of Syria’s Muslim population is Sunni, but the former ruling Assad family and supporters are Alawites, members of a Shi’ite sect that makes up only 12% of Syria’s population, and Alawites are influential in the army and government.

 The civil war grew out of the 2011 Arab Spring protest movement, when Syrians began to protest against President Assad’s Baath Party government and to demand the release of political prisoners.
 In March 2011 troops were ordered to fire on protestors and the ensuing unrest led to the development of an armed opposition that grew into a coalition of rebels trying to overthrow the government.
 By December 2015 Islamic State terrorists held an area extending from eastern Syria to western Iraq.

-The Syrian Democratic Forces declared territorial defeat of Islamic State in March 2019 after retaking its territory, but the caliphate leaves a legacy of instability, ruined infrastructure, food shortages and unemployment.
-Pockets of IS fighters remain a threat and the situation is particularly unstable in northern Syria, which was invaded by Turkish troops in October 2019.
+The Syrian Democratic Forces declared territorial defeat of Islamic State in March 2019 after retaking its territory, but the caliphate left a legacy of instability, ruined infrastructure, food shortages and unemployment.
+Pockets of IS fighters remain a threat and the situation has been particularly unstable in northern Syria, which was invaded by Turkish troops in October 2019.

 Christians in Syria